A complete guide to Edexcel A-Level Business

 Quantitative content

-Around 10% of marks across the A-Level involve calculations.
+A consistent share of marks across the A-Level involves calculations.
 The arithmetic is GCSE-level, but you need to know which technique fits each scenario and how to interpret the result.
-Examiners reward students who comment on what the numbers mean for the business, not just those who can do the maths.
+Numbers without interpretation tend to leave marks on the table – comment on what the numbers mean for the business.

 The quantitative methods you must know include: Ratio analysis (profitability, liquidity, gearing, efficiency), investment appraisal (payback, average rate of return, net present value), decision trees, break-even and contribution, and basic statistical measures such as mean and standard deviation.